-Section 6 of the Liability for Defective Products Act (1991) sets out the defences available to defendants, and under this section, a producer will not be liable if they prove:
+Section 6 of the Liability for Defective Products Act 1991 sets out the defences available to defendants.
+A producer will not be liable if they can prove:

-- that he did not put the product into circulation, or
+- that he or she did not put the product into circulation, or

 - that, having regard to the circumstances, it is probable that the defect which caused the damage did not exist at the time when the product was put into circulation by him or that that defect came into being afterwards, or